lindavr/Docs/readme2.md

 ### Large submissions: using a fork

-If you are making substantial changes to an existing article, adding or changing images, or contributing a new article, you will need to fork the repository you will be contributing to (via the GitHub user interface).
+If you are making substantial changes to an existing article, adding or changing images, or contributing a new article, you will need to fork the repository you will be contributing to, using the GitHub user interface.
 A fork is a replica of the main repository, which provides you with a working copy which you can use in isolation.
 If you're not already familiar with making Github contributions, you will also need to install a local Git tool such as Git Bash, a Markdown editor, and learn some Git commands.

 ### Additional considerations